allebone/help.omni.af.mil/docs/PEX/Training.md

 * The Proficiency Tasks grid shows you how your squadron is progressing on proficiency \(volume\) tasks.
 The ^ indicator shows you where you should be by this point in time.

-* Right-click on a task and select Show Progress Drilldown.
+* Right-click on a task and select Show Progress Drill down.
 This opens a dialog with the people assigned that task and for each, the number required, number accomplished, number remaining, and their progress.

 * The Currency Tasks grid shows you the percentage of people that are current and overdue in currency tasks.

-* Right-click on a task and select Show Progress Drilldown.
+* Right-click on a task and select Show Progress Drill down.
 This opens a dialog with the people assigned that task and for each, the number current, number within the long warning, number within the short warning, number overdue, and their progress.
 A legend is also available \(see below\).

 * The One-Time Tasks grid shows you the percentage of people that have completed one-time tasks.

-* Right-click on a task and select Show Progress Drilldown.
+* Right-click on a task and select Show Progress Drill down.
 This opens a dialog with the people assigned that task and for each, the number required, number accomplished, number remaining, and their progress.

 Legend